 Special Olympics Unified Sports

 Unified Sports brings together high school students with and without intellectual disabilities to train and compete on the same sports team.
 Missed out on the first half of Unified Sports this school year?
-Check out the Unified Update newsletter.
+Check out the Spring 2018 Unified Update newsletter.
 Check back for more updates throughout the year!

 All Unified Sports teams are made up of athletes (students with intellectual disabilities) and partners (students without intellectual disabilities).
 The number and partners and athletes needed for each team depends on the sport or activity.
 Students with physical disabilities will be classified as either an athlete or a partner depending on whether or not they have an intellectual disability as well.